 4 Tips for Planning a Meaningful Family Adventure to View the Glorious African Wildlife

-Most families think of an African safari as a transformational bucket-list adventure.
-But many don’t realize how many kinds of safaris choices there are.
-The world’s second largest continent is incredibly diverse with different landscapes, culture, languages, wildlife and even available activities.
+The world’s second largest continent is filled with diverse landscapes, culture, languages, wildlife and even available activities.
 With a little research, you can find the perfect fit for your family adventure to Africa that are filled with community experiences and wonderous opportunities to view the Big 5 animals, and hopefully one that is both exciting and relaxing, while offering learning experiences for the entire family.

-At Global Family Travels, our Africa tours emphasize authentic cultural immersion experiences to support the local community and wildlife, which will give your family a true taste of the continent.
-You’ll be able to get up close and personal with the people, the wildlife and the environment and see how they thrive together.
+At Global Family Travels, our African Adventures offer authentic cultural immersion experiences to support the local community and wildlife, which will give your family a true taste of the continent.
+You’ll be able to get up close and personal with the people, the wildlife and the environment and see how they thrive together!

-#familyfriendlysafari #howtoplanasafariwithkids #safariforchildern #familysafari #Tanzaniasafari #SouthAfricasafari #2019zimbabwesafari #Tanzaniatravel #SouthAfricatravel #volunteerwhileonsafari #Africasafari #2019safarideals #2019Tanzaniasafari #Africanpainteddog #familytravel #familysafaris #zimbabwe #travelsouthafrica #SouthAfricacitiesandsafari #SouthAfrica
+#familyfriendlysafari #howtoplanasafariwithkids #safariforchildern #familysafari #Tanzaniasafari #SouthAfricasafari #zimbabwesafari #Tanzaniatravel #SouthAfricatravel #volunteerwhileonsafari #Africasafari #safarideals #Tanzaniasafari #Africanpainteddog #familytravel #familysafaris #zimbabwe #travelsouthafrica #SouthAfricacitiesandsafari #SouthAfrica #Tanzania #VisitAfrica #Communitybasedtravel